Chief Executive Officer

 Following retirement from the Marines, he became the Chief Operating Officer for Business Executives for National Security (BENS), in Washington, D.C., and most recently was President/CEO of the Marine Military Academy in Harlingen, Texas.

 He is a graduate of the Marine Corps Command and Staff College, the National War College, and the University of Southern California.
 He was a military fellow at the Council on Foreign Relations in New York City, where he is a member.
+He was appointed to the Secretary of State’s International Security Advisory Board in December, 2013.

 He has been on the Board of Directors for ASP since 2006.